monocle-h2020/camera_calibration/data_template/analysis/bias/README.md

-This folder will contain scientific results on the bias.
+This folder contains scientific results on the bias.